CTUAvastLab/JsonGrinder.jl/docs/src/index.md

 ```
 and the task is to predict the value in key `mutagenic` (in this sample it's `1`) from the rest of the JSON.

 With most machine learning libraries assuming your data being stored as tensors of a fixed dimension, or a sequence, you will have a bad time.
-Contrary, `JsonGrider.jl` assumes your data to be stored in a flexible JSON format and tries to automate most labor using reasonable default, but it still gives you an option to control and tweak almost everything. `JsonGrinder.jl` is built on top of [Mill.jl](https://github.com/CTUAvastLab/Mill.jl) which itself is built on top of [Flux.jl](https://fluxml.ai/) (we do not reinvent the wheel). **Although JsonGrinder was designed for JSON files, you can easily adapt it to XML, [Protocol Buffers](https://developers.google.com/protocol-buffers), [MessagePack](https://msgpack.org/index.html), and other similar structures**
+Contrary, `JsonGrider.jl` assumes your data to be stored in a flexible JSON format and tries to automate most labor using reasonable default, but it still gives you an option to control and tweak almost everything.
+`JsonGrinder.jl` is built on top of [Mill.jl](https://github.com/CTUAvastLab/Mill.jl) which itself is built on top of [Flux.jl](https://fluxml.ai/) (we do not reinvent the wheel).
+**Although JsonGrinder was designed for JSON files, you can easily adapt it to XML, [Protocol Buffers](https://developers.google.com/protocol-buffers), [MessagePack](https://msgpack.org/index.html), and other similar structures**

-There are four steps to create a classifier once you load the data.
+There are 5 steps to create a classifier once you load the data.

-1. Create a schema of JSON files (using `sch = JsonGrinder.schema`).
+1. Create a schema of JSON files (using `sch = JsonGrinder.schema(...)`).
 2. Create an extractor converting JSONs to Mill structures (`extractor = suggestextractor(sch)`).
 Schema `sch` from previous step is very helpful, as it helps to identify, how to convert nodes (`Dict`, `Array`) to (`Mill.ProductNode` and `Mill.BagNode`) and how to convert values in leaves to (`Float32`, `Vector{Float32}`, `String`, `Categorical`).
-3. Extract your JSON files into Mill structures using extractor `extractbatch(extractor, samples)`
-4. Create a model for your JSONs, which can be easily done by (using `model = reflectinmodel(sch, extractor,...)`)
+3. Create a model for your JSONs, which can be easily done by (using `model = reflectinmodel(sch, extractor,...)`)
+4. Extract your JSON files into Mill structures using extractor `extractbatch(extractor, samples)` (at once if all data fit to memory, or per-minibatch during training)
 5. Use your favourite methods to train the model, it is 100% compatible with `Flux.jl` tooling.

-The first three steps are handled by `JsonGrinder.jl`, the fourth step by `Mill.jl` and the fourth by a combination of `Mill.jl` and `Flux.jl`.
+Steps 1 and 2 are handled by `JsonGrinder.jl`, steps 3 and 4 by combination of `Mill.jl` `JsonGrinder.jl` and the 5. step by a combination of `Mill.jl` and `Flux.jl`.

 Authors see the biggest advantage in the `model` being hierarchical and reflecting the JSON structure.
 Thanks to `Mill.jl`, it can handle missing values at all levels.